 In Britain television started in 1936.
 However it stopped during the Second World War.
 In any case very few people owned a TV in 1939.
 However most people had a radio though and it was vital to keep up morale and keep people informed.
 Since people did not have TV. going to the cinema was very popular.
 Most people went to the cinema at least once a week and many people went twice.
 There were, of course, far more cinemas than there are today.

 Women in Britain in the Second World War

 Women played a vital role in Britain during the Second World War.
 They operated anti-aircraft guns and worked as ambulance drivers.
 Many joined the services as wrens (navy) or waafs (air force).
-Others worked in factories or on farms as part of the women's land army.
-There were also dustwomen.
+Other women joined the Auxiliary Territorial Service (ATS).
+Some women worked in factories or on farms as part of the women's land army.
+There were also dustwomen and female postal workers.
 Many women were nurses and there was a women's auxiliary fire service.
 Women were also ARP wardens.